JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-13-wavetable-synthesis-theory.md

 {% capture _ %}{% increment equationId20210813 %}{% endcapture %}

 In this article, you will learn:
- * how to generate sound using wavetables,
+ * how to generate sound using wave tables,
- * step-by-step wavetable synthesis algorithm,
+ * step-by-step wavetable synthesis algorithm (also known as *fixed-waveform synthesis* [7]),
  * what are pros and cons of wavetable synthesis, and
  * how is wavetable synthesis related to other synthesis methods.